-National Shelter argues all social housing providers (government and not for profit) should be subject to a single national regulatory system.
+National Shelter argues all social housing providers (government and not for profit) should be subject to a single National regulatory system.

 National Shelter supports service tendering but is sceptical about the benefits of ongoing tendering by way of recommissioning service tenders on a regular basis.
-Previous submissions have pointed to the recommissioning process in the NSW homelessness system and elsewhere leading to incongruous outcomes.
+Our previous submissions have pointed to the recommissioning process in the New South Wales homelessness system and elsewhere leading to incongruous outcomes.

-National Shelter questions how direct tendering of managed tenancies sits within a "choice based letting" approach.
-How can tenanted property be allocated to specific providers if tenants have choice between them?
+National Shelter questions how direct tendering of managed tenancies sits within a "choice-based letting" approach and it is not clear how a tenanted property can be allocated to a specific provider if tenants have a choice between them.

-National Shelter's principal interest is in building a sufficient supply of affordable and social housing available to low income households.
-The current portfolios of state housing authorities represent a significant asset much of it in need of renewal and redevelopment.
-Staged allocation of current social housing assets must include ownership/title to enable value to be released and returned as net new additional supply.
+National Shelter's principal interest is in building a sufficient supply of affordable and social housing that is available for people living on low incomes to reside in.
+The current portfolios of State housing authorities represent a significant public asset, much of it in need of renewal and redevelopment.
+Staged allocation of current social housing assets must include ownership/title to enable value to be released and returned as new supply that grows the net amount of social housing.

-National Shelter is concerned that an exclusively competitively tendered service system, based on the "marketisation" of social and affordable housing, could lead to market dominance by larger better resourced organisations rather than reflecting the social purpose of social and affordable housing.
-Scale can be a double-edged sword risking the qualities of local connectedness, responsiveness and linkage to community is risked by scaled up service bureaucracy.
-This is a particular concern for many regional areas reliant on local smaller providers who fear local knowledge and connectedness loses out to price competition.
+National Shelter is concerned that an exclusively competitively tendered service system, based on the "marketisation" of social and affordable housing, could lead to market dominance by larger, better resourced organisations rather than reflecting the social purpose of social and affordable housing.
+Scale can be a double-edged sword, risking the qualities of local connectedness, responsiveness and linkage to community versus a scaled-up service bureaucracy and this is a particular concern for many regional areas reliant on local smaller providers who fear local knowledge and connectedness loses out to price competition.

-This must be founded on well-constructed pathways to optimal housing solutions with appropriate eligibility criteria, rent settings and efficient management of housing stock
+Competitive tendering must be founded on well-constructed pathways to optimal housing solutions with appropriate eligibility criteria, rent settings and efficient management of housing stock